 Today, more than 37 million people in the United States have Diabetes, and 96 million adults have prediabetes (a condition where blood sugar levels are high but not high enough to be diagnosed as diabetes).
-This is not a disease that is particular to the elderly population- we are seeing more and more young adults and even children developing this condition.
+This is not a disease that is particular to the elderly population– we are seeing more and more young adults and even children developing this condition.
 As this disease is seemingly on the rise, we begin to ask ourselves: how can we lower our risk of developing diabetes?
 The good news is that prediabetes and type 2 diabetes are largely preventable, in fact, 9 in 10 cases can be avoided simply by making some lifestyle changes.
-Here are some actions you can take to reduce your risk!
+Here are some simple steps to prevent diabetes and reduce your risk!

 Cut Processed Sugar & Refined Carbs from Your Diet